 How many insurance choices will I have?

-This will vary depending upon what state you live in.
-In some states, there may be multiple insurance companies offering a variety of plans.
-In other states, there may only be one or two companies offering plans.
+This will vary depending on where you live.
+In some states or regions, there may be multiple health insurers offering a variety of plans.
+In other places, there may only be one or two insurers offering plans.

-The choices will be broken down into four 'metal tiers': bronze, silver, gold and platinum coverage.
-Bronze plans tend to offer "bare bones" coverage for a lower premium, while platinum plans typically provide the most generous coverage in exchange for a higher premium.
+The choices will be broken down into four “metal tiers:” bronze, silver, gold, and platinum.
+Bronze plans tend to offer less coverage in exchange for a lower premium, while platinum plans typically provide robust coverage but come with a higher premium.

 What is cost-sharing?

-A deductible is the amount of out-of-pocket spending required of a patient before the patient's plan will begin to make payments for the benefits and services covered by the plan.
+A deductible is the amount of money that a consumer must pay out-of-pocket before the plan begins paying for any care.
+Depending on the plan, this could mean you have to pay the full cost of certain office visits, specialty services, or prescription drugs until you’ve met your deductible.
 For instance, if your plan has a $1,000 deductible, you are expected to spend $1,000 out of your own pocket for covered benefits and services before your plan begins to make payments on your behalf.
 Deductibles have grown significantly in recent years, and consumers should make sure they understand the deductible for each plan they are considering.
 Note that some plans include more than one deductible.

-Copays are flat dollar amounts that a patient pays in order to see a doctor, for example, or to purchase a prescription medication.
-Coinsurances are different than copays because they require the patient to pay a percentage of the total actual cost associated with the doctor visit or prescription drug.
-Due to the high cost of many services and medical products, coinsurances often mean significantly higher out-of-pocket costs.
+Copays are flat dollar amounts that a consumer might be required to pay in order to see a doctor, for example, or to purchase a prescription medication.
+Coinsurances are different than copays because they require the consumer to pay a percentage of the total cost associated with a doctor visit, for instance, or a prescription drug.
+Due to regional variations in cost and the high prices of many services and medical products, coinsurances can be difficult to estimate in advance and often mean very high out-of-pocket costs.

-The deductible and the level of coinsurance is an especially important consideration for blood cancer patients, particularly those who depend on costly oral medications.
-When shopping for coverage, patients ought to consider these two factors, as this will help a patient better understand the total costs they will be expected to pay in addition to a plan's premium.
+Deductibles and coinsurance are important for blood cancer patients to consider when shopping for health insurance coverage, as these two factors will enable patients to better understand the total costs they will be expected to pay in addition to a plan's premium.

-What can I do if in the middle of the year I decide my coverage isn't adequate for my healthcare needs?
+What I if decide in the middle of the year that my coverage isn't adequate for my healthcare needs?

 How can I find out if the particular medications I take to treat my disease are covered and what the cost of these medications will be?

-How do I know if I qualify for financial assistance from the federal government?
+How do I know if I qualify for financial assistance from the government?

-By providing information during the enrollment process regarding your household income, the exchange website will automatically let you know if you qualify for financial assistance.
-This may include a tax credit to help pay your premiums, or eligibility for a silver plan that has reduced cost-sharing requirements.
+If you provide information during the enrollment process regarding your household income, the marketplace website will automatically determine whether you qualify for financial assistance.
+This may include a tax credit to help pay your premiums or eligibility for a plan that has reduced cost-sharing requirements.

-If I receive co-pay assistance from LLS today may I continue to receive it if I purchase coverage on the exchange?
+If I receive copay assistance from LLS today, may I continue to receive it if I purchase coverage through the marketplace?